-If we are unable to protect the confidentiality of our proprietary information, our business and competitive position would be harmed.
+If we are unable to protect the confidentiality of our trade secrets, our business and competitive position would be harmed.

-We rely on the protection of our proprietary information, including our technologies and know-how, to maintain our competitive position.
-Although we have taken steps to protect such information, including entering into confidentiality agreements with third parties and confidential information and inventions agreements with employees, consultants, and advisors, we cannot provide any assurances that all such agreements have been duly executed, and any of these parties may breach the agreements and disclose our proprietary information, and we may not be able to obtain adequate remedies for such breaches.
-Enforcing claims that a party illegally used or disclosed such information is difficult, expensive, and time-consuming, and the outcome is unpredictable.
-In addition, some courts inside and outside the United States are less willing or unwilling to enforce such claims.
+We rely on the protection of our trade secrets, including unpatented know-how, technology, and other proprietary information to maintain our competitive position.
+Although we have taken steps to protect our trade secrets and unpatented know-how, including entering into confidentiality agreements with third parties, and confidential information and inventions agreements with employees, consultants, and advisors, we cannot provide any assurances that all such agreements have been duly executed, and any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
+Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive, and time-consuming, and the outcome is unpredictable.
+In addition, some courts inside and outside the United States are less willing or unwilling to protect trade secrets.

 Moreover, third parties may still obtain this information or may come upon this or similar information independently, and we would have no right to prevent them from using that technology or information to compete with us.
-If any of these events occurs or if we otherwise lose such protection the value of this information may be greatly reduced, and our competitive position would be harmed.
-If we do not apply for patent protection or if we cannot otherwise maintain the confidentiality of our proprietary technology and other confidential information, our ability to obtain patent protection or to protect such information may be jeopardized.
+If any of these events occurs or if we otherwise lose protection for our trade secrets, the value of this information may be greatly reduced, and our competitive position would be harmed.
+If we do not apply for patent protection prior to such publication or if we cannot otherwise maintain the confidentiality of our proprietary technology and other confidential information, our ability to obtain patent protection or to protect our trade secret information may be jeopardized.

-We may be subject to claims that we or our employees, agents, or consultants have wrongfully used or disclosed alleged confidential information or trade secrets of third parties.
+We may be subject to claims that we or our employees, agents, or consultants have wrongfully used or disclosed alleged confidential information or trade secrets.